Appendix: Config Format Reference

 - Simple enum:

-enums/enum[{name}] - Complex enum:
+enums/enum[{name}], where{name}is the config name. - Complex enum:

 Simple Enum